Here’s a question I get: My student loans are with AES, can I still qualify for loan forgiveness?

 The short answer is likely not.

-For the student loans American Education Systems acts as a student loan servicer for, there simply aren’t many loan forgiveness programs available.
+For the student loans American Education Services acts as a student loan servicer for, there simply aren’t many loan forgiveness programs available.

 In this post, we’ll review the 3 main loan forgiveness programs for the federal student loans AES services: